MakeSchool-Tutorials/Make-Parties/P10-Deleting-Rsvps/content.md

 You used **Resource Based Development** and **Resourceful Routing** to build a event based app.

+# Feedback and Review - 2 minutes

+**We promise this won't take longer than 2 minutes!**

+Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://forms.gle/gnEK8jAjRHb5cD5e6)

+This allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.

 # Stretch Challenges

 The next two chapters are all stretch challenges for those who want to dive deeper into the following areas: